Medically reviewed by Drugs.com. Last updated on Jul 22, 2020.

 Chronic drooling (Cuvposa only): To reduce chronic, severe drooling in pediatric patients 3 to 16 years with neurologic conditions (eg, cerebral palsy) associated with problem drooling

-Reversal of bradycardia, vagal reflexes (Robinul injection only): To block cardiac vagal inhibitory reflexes during induction of anesthesia and intubation; intraoperatively to counteract surgically or drug-induced or vagal reflexes associated arrhythmias
+Reversal of bradycardia, vagal reflexes (injection only): To block cardiac vagal inhibitory reflexes during induction of anesthesia and intubation; intraoperatively to counteract surgically or drug-induced or vagal reflexes associated arrhythmias

-Reversal of muscarinic effects of cholinergic agents (Robinul injection only): Protects against the peripheral muscarinic effects (eg, bradycardia and excessive secretions) of cholinergic agents such as neostigmine and pyridostigmine given to reverse the neuromuscular blockade due to non-depolarizing muscle relaxants
+Reversal of muscarinic effects of cholinergic agents (injection only): Protects against the peripheral muscarinic effects (eg, bradycardia, excessive secretions) of cholinergic agents (eg, neostigmine, pyridostigmine) given to reverse the neuromuscular blockade due to non-depolarizing muscle relaxants

 Oral solution: Additional contraindication: Concomitant use of potassium chloride in a solid oral dosage form